orcasgit/django-fitbit/docs/settings.rst

 The verification code fitbit assigns to your app for the purpose of `verifying subscriber endpoints
 <https://dev.fitbit.com/docs/subscriptions/#verify-a-subscriber>`_.
 This is
-optional, and is only needed if you plan on subscriber to user data updates.
+optional, and is only needed if you plan on subscribing to user data updates.
 To use this feature, add a subscriber using the
 ``Fitbit developer interface<https://dev.fitbit.com/apps>``.
 Fitbit will provide you with a verification code to use here.
 Once you have deployed the